Boomerang (The Creatures album): Sleeve

+Release

+Boomerang was released on CD, vinyl and cassette formats by both Polydor Records and Geffen Records.
+The album was later released on Spotify.

+Critical reception

 The album was released to critical acclaim.
 NMEs Roger Morton qualified it as "a rich and unsettling landscape of exotica", praising "the pre-eminence of Budgie's Spanish-tribal-jazz drumming".
+In a review titled "Welcome Return", Simon Reynolds of Melody Maker stated that "Boomerang abounds with scarcely anticipated brilliance", qualifying it as "inventive and invigorated music".
+Boomerang was the album of the month in Best.
+They wrote: "With a lot of varied percussion and bursts of languorous brass, the Creatures weave a captivating album with baroque breaths.
+A mixture of strength and grace, moist heat interspersed with refreshing flashes, Latin-tropical emanations tamed by a rigid English phlegm."
+Libération praised it saying: "the use of space sometimes reaches perfection” on this record in which “we discover in Siouxsie a warmth, a feeling all in curves with a dark suavity, that we didn't suspect".

-Simon Reynolds of Melody Maker stated that "Boomerang abounds with scarcely anticipated brilliance", qualifying it as "inventive and invigorated music".
-In a retrospective review, AllMusic hailed Siouxsie's performance, saying: "Sioux's singing is some of her best both in and out of the Banshees, still retaining the shadowed mystery that she makes her own while drawing on an interesting range of styles".Boomerang was released in CD, vinyl and cassette formats by both Polydor Records and Geffen Records.
+In a retrospective review, AllMusic hailed Siouxsie's performance, saying: "Sioux's singing is some of her best both in and out of the Banshees, still retaining the shadowed mystery that she makes her own while drawing on an interesting range of styles".

 Legacy

 Jeff Buckley covered "Killing Time" several times between 1992 and 1995.
 He recorded a rendition for radio station WFMU, and also performed it at his first major London concert at the Astoria after the release of Grace.

 Media

 In 2008, "Standing There" was used by two dancers in the jazz category in the US television show So You Think You Can Dance.
 In 2012, "You!" was chosen in season 9 of the same TV show.